It's an appealing income play to consider WeWork Inc. (WE) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of WE by taking a closer look at its different ratios.
+We take a closer look at WE’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 0.60.

 Upgrades & Downgrades